Best Open Source AI Gateway in 2026

 AI‑specific features

-- Request/response transformation.
+- Request/response transformation capabilities.

 - Rate limiting per route.